J-Bockhofer/csvenum/README.md

 4. Option on data with missing values.

-5. Static HashMaps for large datasets.
+5. Static [HashMaps](https://docs.rs/phf/latest/phf/) for larger datasets.

 ### Why not as a macro?